-5.2 Sensor inputs
+5.2 Sensor inputs internal (SxC2, TRI2, SRD2 only)

 These inputs are from sensors within the X2-device.
-These sensors measure temperature, relative humidity, CO2, air quality or differential pressure.
-The sensor inputs directly measure a value and generate a signal in that value.
+These internal sensors measure temperature, relative humidity, CO2, air quality or differential pressure.
+The internal sensor inputs directly measure a value and generate a signal in that value.

-5.2.1 Assign a sensor to an input
+5.2.1 Assign an internal sensor to an input